avishek-sen-gupta/cobol-rekt/README.md

                              Format of the flowchart output (PNG, SVG) -g, --generation=<flowchartGenerationStrategy>
                              The flowchart generation strategy.
 Valid values
-                               are SECTION, PROGRAM, and NODRAW -h, --help                 Show this help message and exit.
+                               are PARAGRAPH, SECTION, PROGRAM, and NODRAW -h, --help                 Show this help message and exit.
   -p, --permissiveSearch     Match filename using looser criteria -r, --reportDir=<reportRootDir>